FlexMeasures/flexmeasures/documentation/configuration.rst

 RQ_DASHBOARD_POLL_INTERVAL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Interval in which viewing the queues dashboard refreshes itself, in miliseconds.
+Interval in which viewing the queues dashboard refreshes itself, in milliseconds.

 Default: ``3000`` (3 seconds)